 error of 1.5 TU or better on the TBTT Offset in TUs subfield.

-A STA receiving a Reduced Neighbor Report may use the report to schedule passive scanning for faster AP
+A STA receiving a Reduced Neighbor Report may use the report to schedule passive scanning.

-discovery.
 The scheduling process is beyond the scope of this standard.
 A STA receiving a Reduced Neighbor

 Report element with an unknown subelement identifier shall ignore the unknown subelement and continue